Help with making a results appeal

 9.1 Regulation Introduction

-9.1.2 This procedure may be right for you if you have evidence to confirm that:
+9.1.2 This procedure may be right for you if you have evidence under the grounds below to confirm that:

-• there was a material irregularity in how your work was marked;
+• there was a procedural irregularity in how your work was marked or classification was calculated;

-• there was a material irregularity in how your classification was calculated;
+• there was bias or a reasonable perception of bias in how your work was marked or classification was calculated;

-• there were circumstances that affected your submission and you could not have told us sooner by using our extenuating circumstances (EC) procedure.
+• there were circumstances that affected your submission or assessment and you could not have told us sooner by using our consideration of personal circumstances procedure (section 8).

 9.1.3 This procedure may not be right for you if:

-• you wish to question an informal mark given to you during the academic year.
+• you wish to question a mark which has not yet been confirmed by a CAB.
 You should follow the procedure for requesting a re-mark which is at the beginning of the appealing a results procedure.

 9.1.4 If your appeal would be more appropriately dealt with using a different University procedure, we will advise you which procedure to use and why.
 If you raise issues using a different procedure, we may choose to consider it as an appeal instead.
 If so, we will explain this to you.